 My guitar collection - Acoustics

 This is the late great Bill Collings’ version of the late-1920s 000 made by Martin.
-Like many guitars from that era, this guitar has a slotted headstock and 12 frets to the neck.
-Like the very similar 14-fret Orchestra Model (OM), the body of these guitars are a bit smaller and less boxy than the dreadnought, where the body of the 000, given at what fret the neck meets the body, is a little longer compared to the OM but with its bridge placed slightly forward too.
-Adirondack (Red spruce) has the best mechanical properties of all spruce species: cross-sectional strength, across-the-grain stiffness, and strength-to-weight ratio.
-Not only does this guitar have such a top as indicated by the ‘A’ in the model name, she is also been adorned with herringbone binding (‘H’) and a beautiful sunburst paint job (‘SB’) while accesisibility to the upper registers has been improved by a Venetian cutaway (‘Cut’).
+Like many guitars from that era, this guitar has a slotted headstock, 12 frets to the body, and a smaller and less boxy body than a dreadnought, i.e. a (slightly longer!) body length of 20¼”, 15” at the bout, and body depth of 4”, but still the same 25½” scale length.
+The modern companion of a triple-0 is the very similar Orchestra Model (OM), with 14 frets to the body.
+Compared to that model, the 1” longer 000-body length also implies the bridge is placed slightly forward.
+This particular guitar has been upgraded with a Adirondack (Red) spruce top (‘A’ in the model designation).
+Adirondack is valued because it has the best mechanical properties of all spruce species, i.e. cross-sectional strength, across-the-grain stiffness, and strength-to-weight ratio, leading to a very dynamic response where it can be driven hard without distorting.
+The guitar also has herringbone top purfling (‘H’), a beautiful 2-style Sunburst finished top (‘SB’), while accessibility to the upper registers has been improved by a Venetian cutaway (‘Cut’).
 The dark stripe visible in the top is not a crack but indicates the seam between the 2 book-matched halves.
 The sides are made from East Indian rosewood, the neck is constructed from mahogany with an ebony fingerboard.
+The bone nut is 1¾” wide.
 The slotted headstock has a Brazilian rosewood veneer and Waverly nickel-plated machines with vintage-style butterfly buttons.
 For the standard specs of this model, visit:

 Collings 0002ha sb cut